GioGioWasTaken/Linux-Machine/University/OS_C_prog/MMN_14_ASSEMBLER/README.md

 - Sometimes you will see me declaring a fatal error and instantly exiting the program.
 If a memory allocation has failed, the entire state of the program is corrupted.
 This should practically never happen, but the program shouldn't continue execution in that state.

-- .ext file won't be created if a label is referenced, but never used.
+- .ext file won't be created if a label is declared (.extern label), but never used.

 ## Things I would have done had I had more time: